The Bankrate promise

 How to get car insurance for new drivers

-As a new driver, you have options when it comes to car insurance coverage.
-That can make the process of getting a car insurance policy feel daunting.
+The options can be endless when it comes to car insurance coverage.
+The abundance of choices can make the process of getting a car insurance policy feel daunting.
 Knowing what steps you should take to obtain your first car insurance policy may help.
 These include:

 - Get personalized car insurance quotes.
 Policies and prices for coverage may vary by company, so it’s often helpful to get quotes from multiple providers.
 Most large insurance companies offer quotes online, but you may also speak to an agent to get a personalized quote.
 This can help you find the best fit for your needs and budget.